transcom/milmove_load_testing/README.md

   parsed.
 The parsed json response content can be accessed in `resp.js`.
   * In an example earlier, you can see `parse_response_json` being used.
 The context manager uses that internally to populate `resp.js`.
+  * This isn't called `resp.json` because that's already a method on the `resp` object.
 * automatically catching of any exceptions that may be raised in your `with` block, which will then mark the load test as a failure and format an error message to display in the results.